 Classic marketing cries itself hoarse telling you to differentiate yourself.
 Marketing pundits proclaim that being everything to everybody is no longer a valid strategy, and it probably never was.
-Yet the most valuable and well-capitalized e-commerce businesses in the world are the horizontal plays: businesses such as Amazon and eBay that sell almost everything.
+The most valuable and well-capitalized e-commerce businesses in the world are the horizontal plays: businesses such as Amazon and eBay that sell almost everything.

+Very simply, horizontal e-commerce businesses are those that sell products from a large number of categories.
 The most famous horizontal e-commerce business is Amazon.com It sells books, furniture, food, grocery, apparel, toys, software, music, gadgets, and a whole lot more.

 Horizontal e-commerce businesses present themselves as a one-stop shop and communicate convenience as a strong benefit.
 They also tend to find supply chain or scale advantages that help them offer great prices.